vipul-8840/Striver_SDE_Sheet/README.md

 - `CycleLL.cpp`: Contains the implementation of the `hasCycle` function which detects a cycle in a linked list.
 - `AddTwoNumLL.cpp`: Contains the implementation of the `addTwoNumbers` function which adds two numbers represented by linked lists.
 - `RotateLL.cpp`: Contains the implementation of the `rotateRight` function which rotates a linked list to the right by k places.
+- `TrappingRainWater.cpp`: Contains the implementation of the `trap` function which calculates the amount of trapped rainwater given an elevation map.

 ## Function Descriptions